vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/store-framework-analytics-installing-google-tag-manager.md

 ### Take note of GTM settings

-Take note of the Measurement ID, also known as [_G- ID_](https://support.google.com/analytics/answer/9539598#find-G-ID), as it will be used later to configure the GA4 tag on GTM.
+Take note of the Measurement ID, also known as [G-ID](https://support.google.com/analytics/answer/9539598#find-G-ID), as it will be used later to configure the GA4 tag on GTM.

 </Steps>